SAN FRANCISCO ●Attractions●Neighborhoods/Shopping+Restaurants

 Forbes Island At Pier 39, Fisherman’s Wharf.
 After the short 5-minute voyage over to the world’s only floating island, owner/host Forbes Thor Kiddoo conducts a short tour.
 He provides a quick glimpse of a replica 40-foot lighthouse and of some real sand and palm trees, then it’s down the steps to the partially submerged, oriental-carpeted dining room decorated with antique nautical artifacts and paintings.
 The smallish menu--a selection of California cuisine with a French twist--is prepared in a tiny galley and includes an excellent Caesar salad, a divine rack of lamb with 2-inch-thick chops, and a very French apple tarte tatin.
 For a romantic occasion, consider requesting the single teeny table in the diminutive wine cellar.
 Cigars can be enjoyed outside overlooking the sea lions basking on nearby docks.
 And don’t miss seeing the women’s lounge.

 Hard Rock Cafe On Beach St., at Pier 39, Fisherman’s Wharf.
-Sitting in one of the roomy booths here allows first-rate people watching.
-Wall decorations include George Harrison’s and Pete Townsend’s guitars, Grateful Dead stuff, and a large Fillmore poster collection.
+In addition to roomy booths that allow first-rate people watching, this iconic eatery displays some ‘60s rock memorabilia: a painting of Jerry Garcia by Grace Slick, vocalist with the Jefferson Airplane/Starship; Country Joe McDonald’s gorgeous Gibson ES-355 guitar; and coming soon--Janis Joplin’s hand-painted sequined cape that is seen draped over the couch on the cover of her final album, “Pearl.”
 And, as might be expected from the name, rock & roll is played non-stop.
 The American-style food is quite good, the service attentive, and the prices reasonable.
 The house salad is crisp, cold romaine lettuce, and the housemade Thousand Island dressing is tangy with fresh onion.
 Hamburgers are served on whole-wheat sesame buns and are just plain good.
 The menu also offers an assortment of sandwiches, housemade chili, grilled fresh fish, and rich, old-fashioned desserts.
 A plethora of souvenir items can be ordered at the table and added to the tab.

 Neptune’s Palace At Pier 39, Fisherman’s Wharf.
 Situated at the far end of the pier, this airy spot stands out with a magnificent bay view of Alcatraz and a seafood menu featuring a rich clam chowder and a selection of dishes prepared with mussels, shrimp, and lobster.